Hey there, wonderful boys and girls! Gooood morning! It's 8:00 AM, and you know what that means!

 - Dramatic Unmask: Chapter 8 finally sees "Usao" and "Kumao" unmasked after spending most of their unmasked appearances faced away from the camera or obscured by panels.

-- Everyone Went to School Together: Usahara, Kumatani, and Uramichi all used to be roommates in college, while Iketani was unrelated to them but still attended the same college.
+- Everyone Went to School Together: Usahara, Kumatani, and Uramichi all used to be roommates in college, while Iketeru was unrelated to them but still attended a high school nearby.
 The only one of the main five who didn't know them was Utano, and that was because she was still doing idol work at the time.

 - Exposed to the Elements: The director, at one point, wanted to shoot a summertime music video for a future segment... in the middle of January, during one of the coldest days of the year.
 He ends up doing the opposite just after the summer special aired, doing a winter video in the blazing heat, but Kumatani wouldn't let him.

-- Fictional Counterpart: Together with Mom is one for the NHK children's program Okaasan to Issho.
-Its Japanese name even swaps out the words in Issho for their English equivalents (Maman to Together).
+- Fictional Counterpart: Together with Maman is one for the NHK children's program Okaasan to Issho.
+Its Japanese name even swaps out the words in the real show's title for their French and English equivalents (Maman to Together).

 - Hot Springs Episode: Much to Uramichi's displeasure, his planned two day vacation ends up being a mandatory company retreat to an onsen.
 A good chunk of it is spent on a Mundane Made Awesome ping pong fight.